ravichas/AMPL-Tutorial/README.md

 * **Tutorial-00 (Basic COLAB Tutorial):** https://github.com/ravichas/AMPL-Tutorial/blob/master/00_BasicCOLAB_Tutorial.ipynb : Basic COLAB tutorial

+* **Tutorial-01:** https://github.com/ravichas/AMPL-Tutorial/blob/master/01_Delaney_Example.ipynb (**Time: ~ 3 minutes**): This AMBL-COLAB notebook will take a public dataset of about 117 compounds with chemical properties and smiles strings.
+AMPL will read the data, curate, fit and test the model.

+* **Tutorial-03:** https://github.com/ravichas/AMPL-Tutorial/blob/master/03_AMPL_Tutorial_GPU.ipynb : Prerequisite for this tutorial is .
+This COLAB notebook will retrieve AMPL installation from Google Drive.
+Please note that you need to have a Gmail account (personal account; institution Gmail account not tested).
+If you prefer to run on CPU, then click here, https://github.com/ravichas/AMPL-Tutorial/blob/master/03_AMPL_Tutorial.ipynb

+## Optional
 * **Tutorial-01 (AMPL-COLAB setup):** https://github.com/ravichas/AMPL-Tutorial/blob/master/01_Install_AMPL_on_COLAB.ipynb : This COLAB notebook will install AMPL and save a copy of the installation files in your Google Drive for later use

 * **Tutorial-01A (AMPL-GPU-COLAB setup):** https://github.com/ravichas/AMPL-Tutorial/blob/master/01A_Install_AMPL_GPU_on_COLAB.ipynb : This COLAB notebook will install GPU version of AMPL and save a copy of the installation files in Google Drive for later use.